Talks with India: Pakistan welcomes role of third countries

 ISLAMABAD: The Foreign Office Friday welcomed the role of third countries in helping Pakistan and India to engage in talks and reiterated that the government did not believe in shying away from talks.

-During the weekly media briefing here, spokesman Zahid Hafeez Chaudhri was asked about reports that the UAE, the US and some other countries were trying to bring the two neighbours together.
+During the weekly media briefing here, spokesman Zahid Hafeez Chaudhri was asked about reports that the UAE, the US and some other countries were trying to bring the two neighbors together.

 “As for the role of third countries, we believe that the international community has an important role to play in averting risks to peace and stability in the region and facilitating a just and lasting solution to the Jammu & Kashmir dispute in accordance with the UN Security Council Resolutions,” said the spokesman.